maxfriedman/Happening/Pods/Hoko/README.md

 # Quick Start - HOKO framework for iOS

-This document is a quick start introduction to the HOKO framework for iOS.
+This document is a quick start introduction to the HOKO framework for iOS (only <u>iOS 5 and higher</u>).
 You can read the full documentation at [http://hokolinks.com/documentation#ios](http://support.hokolinks.com/ios/ios-setup/).

 To integrate HOKO in your app, simply follow the 3 simple steps below after adding it to your project.